 Follow the prompts to either create an account, or log in.
 Then click on the Youth Protection emblem.

 The Boy Scouts of America takes great pride in the quality of our adult leadership.
 Being a leader in the BSA is a privilege, not a right.
 The quality of the program and the safety of our youth members call for high-quality adult leaders.
 We work closely with our chartered organizations to help recruit the best possible leaders for their units.
 The adult application requests background information that should be checked by the unit committee or the chartered organization before accepting an applicant for unit leadership.
-While no current screening techniques exist that can identify every potential child molester, we can reduce the risk of accepting a child molester by learning all we can about an applicant for a leadership position—his or her experience with children, why he or she wants to be a Scout leader, and what discipline techniques he or she would use.
-Local Child Abuse and Youth Protection Reporting Procedures – Click Here
+While no current screening techniques exist that can identify every potential person who may cause harm, we can reduce the risk by learning all we can about an applicant for a leadership position—their experience with children and why they want to be a Scout leader.